STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

 where~$S_l(1)$ is a lower triangular matrix filled with 1, and~$\mathbf{dt}$ is a vector of delta timesteps across the horizon.
 We use variable timesteps, with a smaller dt for the earlier steps along the horizon for higher resolution cost near the robot's current state and larger ones for later steps to get a better approximation of cost-to-go, similar to~\citep{erez_humanoidmpc_2013}.
 We intentionally write~$\Theta_{n,h}$ as~$\Theta$ to highlight the fact that we compute the states across the batch and horizon with a tensor operation without the need to iteratively compute the states across the horizon.
+This significantly speeds up the computation and is key to achieving the 8ms control latency.